dyrdadev/hierarchy-tree-for-unity/README.md

 > 🧪 **EXPERIMENTAL** This experimental project is still under development.
 It may be unstable.
 It is not optimized and largely untested .
 Do **not** use this project in critical projects.

-A simple package that renders a tree view in the project hierarchy.
+A simple package that renders a tree view in Unity's project hierarchy.

 ## Install the Package